The Father's Son (@Jim Sano)

 David spotted John Colby, the funeral director, approaching them.

-John patted David’s back, shook his hand, and greeted him with the hushed voice people reserve for sleeping babies and funerals.
+John patted David’s back, shook his hand, and greeted him with the hushed voice people reserve for sleeping babies and funerals, and a distinctive Maine accent.
 “David, I hope things have been set up to your satisfaction.”
 Without waiting for a reply, he waved toward a huge spray of flowers.
 “Did you notice?
 From your friends at IMS.”

 David glanced at Jillian, knowing she’d shared the location with his secretary to ensure they would send something.
 She returned a half-guilty smile.